Veteran Career Training Questions

 I just submitted my online interest form: What’s next?

 As soon as you submit your online interest form, you will receive correspondence to the email address you provided (must be non-military email address).
 This correspondence will outline the next steps you can expect to take.
 After completing the online interest form, you can expect to hear from IVMF Enrollment Services within 10 business days.

 What documents do I need to upload with my O2O-VCTP application?

 During the application process, you will be asked to upload the most recent version of your resume and to provide you recent employment history in the body of your online assessment.
 You will also need a copy of your (or your spouse’s) DD-214.
 If you are still on active duty or if you recently transitioned out of the military and do not have your DD-214 yet, you may submit it at a later time.
-Lastly, you will need to provide the URL to your LinkedIn profile.
-Click here for a complete list of application requirements.
+Click here to get started!